Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - `Continues replication`- maybe every 5 minutes - you are relicating the changes
     - With **Azure SQL database backup** full backups are taken every week differential backups are taken every 12-14hrs and transactional log backups are taken every 5-10 minutes
     - **Restore options**
-        - Point in time restore - restore of database is done on the same server - can be done for both existing and deleted databases
+        - `Point in time` restore - restore of database is done on the same server - can be done for both existing and deleted databases
-        - Geo-restore - restore on a different location
+        - `Geo-restore` - restore on a different location
         - Backups can be stored for up to 10 years in storage accounts
+    - **Point in time restore**
+        - Go to `database homepage > restore` This is done based on an earlier restore point - these backups were automated backups
+        - Once the backup restore is complete, you will see a new database in the SQL databases in restore which is the copy of the database the you backed up.
+Even if you do not have any data in the database, it can still take up to 10 minutes for the backup to complete the restore.
+The copy is created on the same databse server
+        - You can delete a database by going to the `homepage of that database > delete`